 Gather all the materials and tools listed above.
 Prewash and dry the socks before sewing.

-I changed the yellow embroidery floss to brown after taking this photo as brown gives more defined line for the smiling mouth.
+After taking this photo, I replaced the yellow embroidery floss to brown as brown gives a more defined line for the smiling mouth.

 Download and print out the Sock Sloth Pattern Template.
 Make templates for the face, claws and eye markings with card stock.

 Turn the socks wrong-side out and lay them flat as shown in the picture.
 Align and pin the stripes if you are using stripe chenille socks.
 Trace the template on socks and felts respectively.
 Cut out the felt pieces for face and eye markings.
 Leave the balance of the beige felt for the claws and follow the instruction after the next step.

 Sew the socks according to the red dashed lines shown in the templates to make the head, arms, body, and legs of your sock sloth.
 Cut the pieces out according to the blue lines.
 Keep the balance of the sock pieces to wrap the magnets if you are opting for them.

 To ease the work of the sewing up the 12 claws, I traced only 12 claws (instead of 24 stated in the template) and lay the balance of the felt under it, sew around on the traced line of the claws except the opening.

 Cut the claws out with about 1/16″ seam allowance.